Local Tooling

 binpm.toml is the committed project-local tool declaration file.

-Tool command names must be executable basenames.
+Tool command names are executable basenames.
 Path separators, . and .. are invalid command names.

 bin stores the selected upstream executable name or archive member path.
+The table key is the installed command alias; bin is the upstream binary selected from the release asset.
 Prefer setting it through the CLI:

 Use --bin when a package archive contains more than one plausible executable or when the executable selected from the release differs from the local command name.